 - ½ teaspoon peperoncino (crushed red pepper)

-Combine the olive oil, garlic, parsley, bay leaves and peperoncino in a wide heavy casserole.
-Place the octopuses head side down into the casserole and place the casserole over medium heat.
-When the liquid in the casserole begins to simmer, reduce the heat to very low.
-Cover the casserole and cook, shaking gently occasionally, until a fork senses a little resistance but slides out easily when poked into the thickest part of the tentacle, 45 minutes to an hour.
-The cooking liquid should be syrupy, purple reddish in color and flavorful.
+Combine the olive oil, garlic, parsley, bay leaves, and peperoncino in a wide, heavy casserole.
+Place the octopus head side down into the casserole and place the casserole over medium heat.
+When the liquid in the casserole begins to simmer, adjust the heat to very low.
+Cover the casserole and cook, shaking gently occasionally, until a fork senses a little resistance but slides out easily when poked into the thickest part of an octopus tentacle, 45 minutes to 1 hour.
+The cooking liquid should be syrupy, purple reddish in color, and flavorful.

-Place the octopuses side by side on a large platter and spoon the cooking liquid around them.
+Place the octopus side by side on a large platter and spoon the cooking liquid around them.
 With scissors, cut each octopus in three somewhat equal body parts with some tentacles attached to each.
-Spoon some polenta onto each plate and top with a portion of octopus and some of the juices or, serve the polenta family style separately.
+Spoon some polenta onto each plate and top with a portion of octopus and some of the juices, or serve the polenta family style separately.